lajos/boston-blender-character-modeling/README.md

 * in **blender** select my keyboard profile (Lajos) in **Edit/Preferences/Keymap**
   * you can still use the original **Blender** shortcuts by selecting that profile

-This is what the config folder looks like on windows (the original `userpref.blend` renamed to `userpref.blend.bak`, there might be more or less files in there):
+This is what the config folder looks like on windows (the original `userpref.blend` renamed to `userpref.blend.bak`; there might be more or less files in there):

 ![config_folder](images/config_folder.jpg)